wir35/dual-defect-289/README.md

     below, also blended again.
 A large number of flexible, naturalistic reverbs are possible this way.

-3. The Mobius Verb is the last program in both sets.
-Try it as a stereo reverb, using each section for left and right individually.
-The right output is feedback that can be cross-patched between the two sections.
+3. The Width reverb is the last program in both sets.
+It might be useful for those that need two identical reverbs for quadraphonic output.

 ### Waltham Programs